Wolfgang-check24/bitbucket-cascade-merge/README.md

 (Formerly Atlassian Stash) feature [Automatic Branch Merging](https://confluence.atlassian.com/bitbucketserver/automatic-branch-merging-776639993.html).
 Unfortunately, the cloud version of Bitbucket doesn't have this feature much to the dissatisfaction of the humans commenting on the infamous [BCLOUD-14286](https://jira.atlassian.com/browse/BCLOUD-14286).
-It works by using Bitbucket Cloud Webhooks as well as a little bit of semantic versioning a few API calls.
-It doesn't automatically merge the branches.
+It works by using Bitbucket Cloud Webhooks as well as a little bit of semantic versioning a few API calls. ~~It doesn't automatically merge the branches.~~
-It instead creates pull request with the original author as the reviewer.
-At Funraise, we use some premium Bitbucket features to enforce build checks and some additional sign offs so we prefer just the automatic PR.
-There is an unused function `MergePullRequest` you could probably play around with in `bitbucket.go` if you really wanted to get fully automatic merges.
+~~It instead creates pull request with the original author as the reviewer.~~ ~~At Funraise, we use some premium Bitbucket features~~ ~~to enforce build checks and some additional sign offs so we prefer just the automatic PR.
+There is an unused function~~ ~~`MergePullRequest` you could probably play around with in `bitbucket.go` if you really wanted to get fully automatic merges.~~
+It generates pull requests with the original reviewers.
+It also merges existing PRs automatically.

 # Deploy